hal-ullr/cmdfetch/README.md

   -l, --logo logo       Change the logo
                             windows8, windows7, linux, mac (defaults to 7 or 8)
-  -L, --lefty           Toggle the switching of logo and information -s, --stripe [dir]    Stripe the colors for the logo à la screenfo
+  -L, --lefty           Toggle the switching of logo and information -s, --stripe [dir]    Stripe the colors for the logo Ã  la screenfo
                             vertical, horizontal, none
   -v, --vert alignment  Align the shorter column vertically
                             center,top,bottom (defaults to center)